-We’ve put together a list of some of the most common questions we get about WAYK internships and Summer Language Intensive projects.
-We hope that anyone who’s interested in applying for an internship with WAYK can find the answer to some of their burning questions below.
-If you have a question that’s not answered, please… Read more »
+We’ve put together a list of some of the most common questions we get about WAYK Summer Language Intensive projects and the internship/volunteer positions we offer.
+We hope that anyone who’s interested in applying to join a summer project with WAYK can find the answer to some of their burning questions below.
+If you have… Read more »

-This summer, we are once again fortunate to offer WAYK internship opportunities during the 2019 Summer Language Intensive.
-The internship positions are sponsored by our host community, Tsleil-Waututh Nation, in North Vancouver, BC.
-Participating in a WAYK summer project is one of the best ways to be fully immersed in the work of language revitalization,… Read more »
+This summer, we are once again fortunate to offer summer positions on the WAYK team during the 2020 Summer Language Intensive.
+These positions are sponsored by our host community, Tsleil-Waututh Nation, located in beautiful North Vancouver, British Columbia.
+Participating in a WAYK summer project is one of the best ways to be fully immersed in… Read more »

-WAYK is very excited to announce—after months (and years!) of planning with the host community—that our 2019 Summer Intensive will take place in North Vancouver, British Columbia!
-This will be WAYK’s 9th summer project with a partner community.
-In 2019, we will continue our partnership with Tsleil-Waututh Nation (TWN).
-Due to the location and history… Read more »
+WAYK is very excited to announce—after months (and years!) of planning with the host community—that our 2020 Summer Intensive will once again take place in North Vancouver, British Columbia!
+This will be WAYK’s 10th summer project with a partner community.
+In 2020, we will continue our partnership with Tsleil-Waututh Nation (TWN).
+Due to the location… Read more »

 Interning: do anything and everything #forthelanguage!
 Explaining what it’s like to be a WAYK intern is no easy task.
 To be perfectly honest, I really had no idea what I was in for when I boarded the plane that would take me to St. Paul Island, Alaska.
 Even once I figured out what I was… Read more »